 About Potato and Italian Sausage Casserole

-Whether we’re in the lull between major holidays or it’s just a regular weeknight, I’m always looking for easy meals to help me fill in the gaps.
-The Husband and I tend to eat big on weekends and holidays, and it’s difficult to squeeze in good sources of protein during our “foodie downtime.”
+Whether we’re in the lull between major holidays or it’s just a regular weeknight, I’m always looking for easy meals to help me fill in the gaps. an old friend of mine and I tend to eat big on weekends and holidays, and it’s difficult to squeeze in good sources of protein during our “foodie downtime.”
 All the best meals seem to take too much time, too much effort, or too many special circumstances to enjoy, especially when we’re hosting a house party and just want an easy side dish to round out the festivities.

 Well, that is, that used to be my problem until I stumbled across the Johnsonville Sizzling Sausage Grill.

-I’ll be the first to admit that The Husband is the meat eater in our household, and when I ask him what food we should make, that’s always what he says he wants: meat.
+I’ll be the first to admit that an old friend of mine is the meat eater in our household, and when I ask him what food we should make, that’s always what he says he wants: meat.
 The specifics of what that entails changes day from day, but the overall request remains the same.

 And I totally get it.
 He likes what he likes, and there are plenty days where I’m right there with him craving a savory dinner.
 Most of our friends and family are big meat eaters as well.